captn-jakub/scripts/README.md

 * make your changes
 * open a pull request

 A workflow will run to validate all JSON files against the schema.
 The schema definition should be periodically pulled from `ThePandemoniumInstitute/botc-release` repo, with the `minItems` and `maxItems` attributes removed to allow storing individual characters in their own files.
-The workflow always validates the schema itself.
+The workflow also validates the schema itself.

 ## Content Structure